View as Map

 The Low Down

-If you’re in Tucson and love craft beer and tasty chicken wings, you’ve got to check out The Drunken Chicken.
-They’ve got a huge variety of beers on tap and their wings are the real deal – big and spicy.
-Their chicken parm sandwich is awesome, too.
-And if you’re not into meat, they’ve got seriously good meatless burgers and fried cauliflower.
+If you’re in Tucson and love craft beer and tasty chicken wings, you’ve got to check out The Low Down They’ve got a huge variety of beers on tap and their wings are the real deal — big and spicy.
+Their chicken and waffles is awesome, too.

 a picture of cheesy, gooey jalapenos